smashmath/smashmath/_posts/2022-10-06-changeofbasis.md

 - [Change of basis](https://youtu.be/P2LTAUO1TdA){:target="_blank"}
 - I'd also recommend reading my post on [*column perspective*](../columnperspective/){:target="_blank"}.
 Understanding column perspective is going to make a lot of this much easier, but it's not required.

-#### Preface
+### Preface

-I just want to establish, with 100% transparency that I don't specifically memorize *any* of these formulas.
-This topic is so infrequent that every time it comes up in my tutoring practice, I have to rederive it for myself every time as I'm explaining it.
-Instead, I recommend trying to *understand* where it comes from.
-In my opinion, if you intuitively understand what a change of basis matrix and a coordinate vector are, and you know *exactly* you're trying to do in a change of basis problem, it all sort of comes together very naturally.
+This topic is so infrequent that when it comes up in my tutoring practice, I have to rederive it for myself as I'm explaining it every single time.
+I recommend trying to focus on *understanding* where these formulas comes from, rather than memorizing what they are.
+In my opinion, if you intuitively understand what a change of basis matrix and a coordinate vector are, and how they interact, it all sort of comes together very naturally.

 Not to say change of basis is natural, absolutely not.
-This is possibly the most confounding topic I have had to tutor in my experience.
+This is possibly the most confounding topic I have had to consistently tutor.
 I just mean that once you speak the language of change of basis, then forming sentences is relatively intuitive.

 ## Notation